bercikovalik/ScholarshipCalc/README.md

 - 5-6 semesters: 3rd year
 - 7-8 semesters: 4th year

+Moreover, the students Scholarship Index and KÖDI (see below the formula) is calculated and added to the table.

 ### 2nd Step
 Here we need to upload the output excel file of 1st step, and the tool will distribute the given scholarship fund between the students by a Sigmoid function.
 The curve's steepness and midpoint is adjustable, moreover the maximum and minimum receivable amount, and the percentage of students getting scholarship in each group.